FollowTheProcess/go-template/README.md

 * Linting with [golangci-lint]
 * Formatting with `go fmt`

-### Task Automation with Make
+### Automation with [Task]

-Very clean and simple Makefile to automate project maintenance and development
+Very clean and simple Taskfile.yml to automate project maintenance and development

 ### GitHub Issue Labelling